luciangreen/Daily-Regimen/README.md

 * Script for text to breasonings, with breasonings, details, production of algorithm-like synonyms and breasoning of these.

-* In the folder that `Text-to-Breasonings` is in, copy and paste the contents of `text_to_breasonings.txt` into the terminal.
+* In the folder that `GitHub` is in (containing `Text-to-Breasonings`), copy and paste the contents of `text_to_breasonings.txt` into the terminal.
 It is NOT a shell script, because it enters user input through the script.

 # Versioning